dorny/paths-filter/README.md

 - uses: dorny/paths-filter@v2
   with:
     # Defines filters applied to detected changed files.
-    # Each filter has a name and list of rules.
+    # Each filter has a name and a list of rules.
     # Rule is a glob expression - paths of all changed
     # files are matched against it.
     # Rule can optionally specify if the file
-    # should be added, modified or deleted.
+    # should be added, modified, or deleted.
-    # For each filter there will be corresponding output variable to
+    # For each filter, there will be a corresponding output variable to
     # indicate if there's a changed file matching any of the rules.
-    # Optionally there can be a second output variable
+    # Optionally, there can be a second output variable
     # set to list of all files matching the filter.
-    # Filters can be provided inline as a string (containing valid YAML document)
+    # Filters can be provided inline as a string (containing valid YAML document),
-    # or as a relative path to separate file (e.g.: .github/filters.yaml).
+    # or as a relative path to a file (e.g.: .github/filters.yaml).
-    # Multiline string is evaluated as embedded filter definition,
-    # single line string is evaluated as relative path to separate file.
     # Filters syntax is documented by example - see examples section.
     filters: ''

-    # Branch, tag or commit SHA against which the changes will be detected.
+    # Branch, tag, or commit SHA against which the changes will be detected.
-    # If it references same branch it was pushed to,
+    # If it references the same branch it was pushed to,
     # changes are detected against the most recent commit before the push.
-    # Otherwise it uses git merge-base to find best common ancestor between
+    # Otherwise, it uses git merge-base to find the best common ancestor between
     # current branch (HEAD) and base.
     # When merge-base is found, it's used for change detection - only changes
-    # introduced by current branch are considered.
+    # introduced by the current branch are considered.
     # All files are considered as added if there is no common ancestor with
     # base branch or no previous commit.
     # This option is ignored if action is triggered by pull_request event.